amgraham/dlist/README.md

 If you decide to beautify your version upload the four icons and web font somewhere easy (read; universally accessible), open `dir-listing.php` in your favorite editor, and change `$pretty` to `true` then update `$imgdir` &amp; `$fontdir` accordingly (wherever you decided to keep the icons and webfont).

-A simple refresh in your browser should display the changes.
+A refresh of your browser should display the changes.

 ### Hidden Files